 Fellowships, Scholarships, and Awards

 Incoming and continuing graduate students are eligible for special awards, fellowships, and scholarships offered on a competitive basis.
-Awards to incoming students are granted by the Chemistry Graduate Admissions Committee based on their outstanding scholarship.
+Awards to incoming students are granted by the Chemistry Graduate Admissions and Recruiting Committee based on outstanding scholarship.
 There is no separate application process for incoming student awards, as all graduate program applications are considered for these awards by the Admissions Committee.
-Current students may be selected to receive merit-based awards on an ad-hoc basis, typically with the support of endowment-derived funds.
+Current students may be selected to receive merit-based awards on an ad hoc basis, typically with the support of endowment-derived funds.

 Highly-qualified undergraduate students are encouraged to apply for pre-doctoral fellowships through the National Science Foundation (NSF) and the Hertz Foundation at the beginning of their senior year of college.

 Chemistry graduate students are eligible for Molecular Biophysics Traineeships.
 These usually are awarded to second-year students and are renewable for up to three years.